jonnypuma/repository.skippyrepo/README.md

 🍿 Toast Notification Behavior

 - Appears when a video has no matching skip segments
-- Suppressed if filtered by playback type unless always_show_missing_toast is enabled
+- Suppressed if filtered by playback type

 Cooldown enforced per playback session (default: 6 seconds)